PEXANE2/azure-docs.tr-tr/articles/marketplace/partner-center-portal/create-new-customer-engagement-offer.md

 ### <a name="app-version"></a>Uygulama sürümü

 Teklifinizin sürüm numarasını girin.
-Müşteriler bu sürümü teklifin ayrıntı sayfasında listelenmiş olarak görür.
-Yalnızca pazarlama/tanımlayıcı değişiklikler nedeniyle sürüm numarasını güncelleştiriyorsanız **yalnızca pazarlama değişiklik** kutusunu işaretleyin.
-Bu seçenek, teklifin sertifika ve sağlama aşamalarını atlamasına izin verir.
+Müşteriler bu sürümü teklifin ayrıntı sayfasında listelenmiş olarak görür.<!-- If you are only updating the version number due to marketing/descriptive changes, check the **Marketing only change** box.
+This option allows the offer to bypass the certification and provisioning stages.-->

 ### <a name="terms-and-conditions"></a>hüküm ve koşullar